We will use this page to host teaching resources that may be useful for teaching mass spectrometry at undergraduate or postgraduate level.

 Here is the first one.

 Poor or incomplete referencing, or the choice of poor references are some common sources of lost marks in student reports or papers.
 In order to try to rectify this, I am making a series of videos, trying to give students some pointers for getting it right.
-This is the first video on the series – I will post the others once they are complete.
+This is the first two video on the series – I will post the others once they are complete.